- GW Home

 - Regular Decision

-During the application process, freshman applicants are encouraged to consider applying to the University Honors program, the Elizabeth Somers Women's Leadership program, or an accelerated program.
+During the application process, freshman applicants are encouraged to consider applying to the University Honors program, the Elizabeth Somers Women's Leadership program, the Presidential Scholars in the Arts program or an accelerated program.
 Most are available only to entering freshmen, and these programs add another level of challenge and breadth to the freshman academic experience.
 These programs span a variety of disciplines and carry both academic and co-curricular components.